 Returning the bed isn’t an option and getting a rail isn’t what we want at the moment.

-I found some pillow type bed bumpers on the market online running for about $25-$40 each.
-But since we just spent way over $600 on all the bed stuff I was looking for the cheapest and easiest temporary solution.
+There are some pillow type bed bumpers on the market online running for about $25-$40 each.
+But, since we just spent way over $600 on all the bed stuff, I was looking for the cheapest and easiest temporary solution.

 Resorting back to the original pool noodle idea, I decided to buff it up this time with three noodles stacked into a triangle.

-The original pool noodle idea is great but one was not enough to keep him from rolling off, which is why I decided to stack three of them to form a taller barrier.
+My original pool noodle idea was great, but one was not enough to keep him from rolling off.
+By stacking them I could form a taller barrier.

 Slide through below to see the step-by-step process, it’s very simple.